Relient K: All Work and No Play and Relient K (1998–2000)

 Founded in 1998, Relient K was formed by Matt Thiessen, Matt Hoopes and Brian Pittman.
-Named after Hoopes' Plymouth Reliant K car, they played their first show a friend's house on New Year's Eve, playing in front of roughly 15 people.
+Named after Hoopes' Plymouth Reliant K car, they played their first show at a friend's house on New Year's Eve, playing in front of roughly 15 people.
 Todd Frascone later joined for a short time in 1998 as a drummer.
 However, Frascone left the band after recording the demo All Work & No Play.
 Released on June 20, 1998, the demo was recorded by Mark Lee Townsend, the former live guitar player for dc Talk.
 Townsend had met the band members because his daughter, Danielle, was friends with the band.
 Danielle eventually married guitarist Matt Hoopes.

 All Work & No Play caught the attention of dc Talk's Toby McKeehan (tobyMac), who later signed the band to his label, Gotee Records.
 Relient K released its debut EP, 2000 A.D.D., with Gotee Records in 2000, with Stephen Cushman on drums.
 Soon after, the band released Relient K on April 25, 2000, the group's first full-length CD, which featured lyrics with a wide range of pop-culture and Christian references.
 The album spawned two singles: the debut single "My Girlfriend" and "Wake Up Call".
 In an interview, Matt Thiessen said that when the band started, he was the only one who sang, but he knew Matt Hoopes could sing as well.
 Hoopes was reluctant, but Thiessen said he "got it out of him".
 As a result, Hoopes became the backing vocalist.
 It was recorded at Townsend's home studio in Nashville, where he recalled, "It was very disarming for them in a good way.
 We just worked at it and got it right.
 I didn't want to play guitar on the record.
 I wanted to force them to play.
 And they rose to the occasion."